ericgrandt/TotalEconomy/CONTRIBUTING.md

 # Contributing to Total Economy
 Thanks for your interest in contributing to Total Economy.
 There are a few guidelines that I would like contributors to follow to make the process as easy as possible.

+### Contributing Issues
+* Be as descriptive as possible
+* Include a complete error log
+* Include pictures if possible

 ### Contributing Code
 * Fork the repository
 * Create a new branch from ‘develop'.
 Use slash notation (e.g. feature/feature-name)